What Are Blisters?

 - Using baby, talcum, and anti-fungal powders (including Dr. Swaim's Medicated Body & Foot Powder) to help dry out the internal environment of shoes and reduce friction.

-- Using petroleum jelly, body glide, bag balm, and various other slippery products to help reduce the amount of friction the shoe or boot can cause to the foot or toes.
+- Using slippery products (e.g., petroleum jelly) to help reduce the amount of friction the shoe or boot can cause to the foot or toes.

 - Using shoe and boot dryers.
-This item may be particularly helpful for people who use the same footwear each day and perspire a lot on the job.
+This item may be particularly helpful for people who live in damp climates or who use the same footwear each day and perspire a lot on the job.

 Two main treatment options exist for friction blisters.
 The first option is to lance or puncture the blister with a metallic object that has been boiled or subjected to flame sterilization.
 This treatment technique increases the risk of developing a bacterial infection, so it’s important to cover the opening of the blister after treatment.
 Antibiotic ointments and creams may further assist in preventing infection of the punctured skin blister.
 Cleaning the involved area with soap and water before applying bandages is also recommended.

 The second treatment option is to leave the friction blister intact and wait for it to dissipate.
 This option may be less acceptable for a person who develops a blister in the middle of physical activity (e.g., someone who still needs to finish the last few miles of a long hike or run).
 The blister creates more friction and space restriction as it enlarges, compounding a bad situation.
 A person is at greater risk for friction blisters if he or she has diabetes or another health condition that causes reduced sensation in the feet.
-Regular screening exams with a foot care professional are important for preventing friction blisters.
+In these cases, regular screening exams with a foot care professional may be helpful for preventing friction blisters.